zach-cloud/BigInteger/README.md

 # BigInteger

-My implementation of a BigInt - not completed yet
+This is a simple implementation of a Big Integer with precision.
+For educational purposes/not for production use.